Donald Trump Will Use Twitter For Policy Announcements, Even Though ‘No Computer Is Safe’

 Donald Trump will use Twitter to make important policy announcements once he takes office on January 20.
-Sean Spicer, a Trump spokesman, said that Trump will make ‘bold use’ of Twitter, according the Chicago Tribune.
-Spicer claimed that the president-elect ‘gets results’ when he uses Twitter.
+Sean Spicer, a Trump spokesman, said that Trump would make “bold use” of Twitter, according to the Chicago Tribune.
+Spicer claimed that the president-elect “gets results” when he uses Twitter.

 Spicer’s suggestion that Trump will use Twitter as a primary means of communication with the public comes on the same day Trump claimed that computers are not safe.
 Just 19 days before his inauguration, Trump questioned Russia’s role in hacking and advised people not to think their computers are secure.